tim-tm/tim-tm/README.md

     <img src="https://github-readme-stats.vercel.app/api?username=tim-tm&theme=dark" />
 </p>

+# 📫 Getting in contact
+Either send me a message on discord Timm#8360 or an email to teichmanntim@outlook.de.

 <!--
 **sagar-viradiya/sagar-viradiya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.